atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

      application should have additional logic to distinguish whether a disruption of a particular pod will disrupt the application as a whole.
-   - After a partial cleanup (e.g. storage migrated, notification sent) and if the application is still in an available state, the eviction API can be used to respect PodDisruptionBudgets.
+   - After a partial cleanup (e.g. storage migrated, notification sent) and if the application is still in an available state, the API-initiated eviction can be used to respect PodDisruptionBudgets.

-The end goal of an Evacuation is for a pod to be terminated by one of the evacuators, or by an eviction triggered by the evacuation controller.
+The end goal of an EvictionRequest is for a pod to be terminated by one of the interceptors, or by an API-initiated eviction triggered by the eviction request controller.
 Usually this will also coincide with the deletion of the pod (evict or delete call).
 In some scenarios, the pod may only be terminated (e.g. by a remote call) if the pod `restartPolicy` allows it, to preserve the pod data for further processing or debugging.

-The evacuator can also choose whether it handles Evacuation cancellation.
+The interceptor can also choose whether it handles EvictionRequest cancellation.

-We should discourage the creation of preventive evacuations, so that they do not end up as another PDB.
-So we should design the API appropriately and also not allow behaviors that do not conform to the evacuation contract.
+We should discourage the creation of preventive EvictionRequests, so that they do not end up as another PDB.
+So we should design the API appropriately and also not allow behaviors that do not conform to the eviction request contract.

-### Evacuation controller
+### Eviction Request Controller

-In order to fully enforce the evacuation contract and prevent code duplication among evacuation instigators, we will introduce a new controller called the evacuation controller.
+In order to fully enforce the eviction request contract and prevent code duplication among eviction requesters, we will introduce a new controller called the eviction request controller.

-Its responsibility is to observe evacuation requests from instigators and periodically check that evacuators are making progress in evacuating evacuees.
-It is important to see a consistent effort by the evacuators to reconcile the progress of the evacuation.
-This is important to prevent stuck evacuations that could bring node maintenance to a halt.
-If the evacuation controller detects that the evacuation progress updates have stopped, it will assign another evacuator.
-If there is no other evacuator available, it will resort to pod eviction by calling the eviction API (taking PodDisruptionBudgets into consideration).
+Its responsibility is to observe eviction requests from requesters and periodically check that interceptors are making progress in evicting/terminating pods.
+It is important to see a consistent effort by the interceptors to reconcile the progress of the eviction request.
+This is important to prevent stuck eviction requests that could bring node maintenance to a halt.
+If the eviction request controller detects that the eviction request progress updates have stopped, it will assign another interceptor.
+If there is no other interceptor available, it will resort to pod eviction by calling the eviction API (taking PodDisruptionBudgets into consideration).

-It is also responsible for garbage collection/deletion of existing evacuations whose pods have reached terminal phase(`Succeeded` or `Failed`) or have been deleted from etcd storage.
+It is also responsible for garbage collection/deletion of existing eviction requests whose pods have reached terminal phase (`Succeeded` or `Failed`) or have been deleted from etcd storage.

 ### User Stories (Optional)

 #### Story 1

-As a cluster admin I want high-level components like node maintenance (planned replacement of kubectl drain), scheduler, descheduler to use the Evacuation API to gracefully remove pods from a set of nodes.
-I also want to see the progress of ongoing evacuations and be able to debug them if something goes wrong.
+As a cluster admin I want high-level components like node maintenance (planned replacement of kubectl drain), scheduler, descheduler to use the EvictionRequest API to gracefully remove pods from a set of nodes.
+I also want to see the progress of ongoing eviction requests and be able to debug them if something goes wrong.
 This means to:
-- Easily identify pods that have accepted evacuation and are making progress.
-If possible to be able to see evacuation's ETA.
+- Easily identify pods that have accepted eviction requests and are making progress.
+If possible to be able to see eviction request's ETA.
-- Identify pods that should be evicted instead of evacuated and to distinguish pods that are failing eviction.
+- Identify pods that are being evicted by the API-intiated eviction instead of being intercepted and to be able to distinguish pods that are failing eviction.
-- See additional debug information from the active evacuator and be able to identify all the registered evacuators.
+- See additional debug information from the active interceptor and be able to identify all the registered interceptors.

 #### Story 2